Azerbaijan–Mauritania relations: Diplomatic relations

-In July 2010, former President of Mauritania Mohamed Ould Abdel Aziz paid an official visit to Azerbaijan.
+In July 2010, then President of Mauritania Mohamed Ould Abdel Aziz paid an official visit to Azerbaijan.
 As a result of the visit, 7 documents were signed.

 In March 2018 the President of Mauritania, Amina Gurab Fakim paid an official visit to Azerbaijan.

 Economic cooperation

 In 2009, the volume of exports from Mauritania amounted to 127.9 thousand US dollars.

 International cooperation

 In the international arena, cooperation between countries is carried out within the framework of various international organizations: OIC, ISESCO, UN, etc.

 In 2006 and 2009, Mauritania supported Azerbaijan's candidacy for the UN Human Rights Council.

-Mauritania also supported Azerbaijan's candidacy for non-permanent membership in the UN Security Council for 2012–2013.
+Mauritania also supported Azerbaijan's candidacy as a non-permanent member of the UN Security Council for the 2012–2013 term.

 Humanitarian assistance

 According to the order of the Cabinet of Ministers of Azerbaijan No. 284 of September 26, 2007, humanitarian and financial assistance in the amount of 20,000 US dollars was provided to Mauritania to repair the damage caused by heavy downpours in the country.